eabglobal/django-pgviews/README.md

 This will forcibly update any views that conflict with your new SQL.

+### Migrations

+When running migrations, we will automatically sync your new views using a `postmigration` signal, if at any moment you want to override this functionality you can supplement your own by adding the full path to `PGVIEW_SYNC_VIEW_PATH` your own migration command.

 ### Dependencies

 You can specify other views you depend on.
 This ensures the other views are